Home

 Uses of Ratio and Continued Ratio

-Ratio is used for calculating continued ratio, proportion, rates, percentage as well as continued proportion.
-Ratio can also be used for dividing the profit or amount between two or more people.
+Ratio is used for calculating continued ratio, proportion, rates, and percentage as well as continued proportion.
+Ratio can also be used to divide profit or amounts between two or more people.

 For this we have the following process:

-1. First, we find sum of given ratios.
+1. First, we find sum of the given ratios.

-2. Share can be divided by the following formula.
+2. Share can be found with the following formula.

 Continued Ratio:

 So far, we have learnt the method of comparing two quantities of the same kind.
-But there may be the situation when we have to compare more than two quantities, which are in a continued ratio.
+But there may be a situation when we have to compare more than two quantities which are in a continued ratio.

-e.g. Suppose that Rs.
-74000 are to be divided among three friends A, B, C such that
+Example: Suppose that Rs.
+74000 are to be divided among three friends A, B, C, such that

 A : B = 4 : 5 and B : C = 3 : 2